AtlasScientific/Raspberry-Pi-sample-code/README.md

 ### Using pylibftdi module for Atlas Sensors. ###

-Please remember the serial number of your device and run the sample code.
+Run the sample code.

     cd ~/Raspberry-Pi-sample-code
     sudo python ftdi.py

-Input the serial number and you can see the sensor's information and also sensor's LED status as well.
+When the program opens, it will give a list of available serial numbers.
+Type in the index number of the serial port you want the program to open to start communication.

-For more details on the commands & responses, please refer the Datasheets of Atlas Sensors.
+For more details on the commands & responses, please refer the Datasheet of your Atlas Scientific sensors.

 # I2C MODE #

+I2C mode uses the GPIO I2C port on the Raspberry Pi to talk to one or more Atlas Scientific sensors.

 ### Enable I2C bus on the Raspberry Pi ###

 Enable I2C bus on the Raspberry Pi by following this:

 https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c

-NOTE: The I2C address of Atlas Sensor is 0x62.

 You can confirm this with `sudo i2cdetect -y 1` command.